Categories

 Back in the office, we decided that we wanted to celebrate Burnham’s whale by giving it a name and supporting whale conservation in the process.
 Happywhale offers contributors the opportunity to name any whale on their database, but to ensure this is more than just a frivolous pursuit, it asks that all names are accompanied by a donation to its non-profit arm, the Whales of Guerrero, which works in community-led marine conservation in southwest Mexico.

 This is where the Swoop Conservation Fund comes in.
-Our sustainability manager Elliot explained: ‘The Swoop Conservation Fund is so important because it allows us to help protect the vulnerable environments and species that we hold so dear.
+Our sustainability manager Elliot explains: ‘The Swoop Conservation Fund is so important because it allows us to help protect the vulnerable environments and species that we hold so dear.
 Having the ability to give back is so important to us as an organisation.’

 But how do you find out what a whale’s name really is?
 Humpbacks are famous for their whalesong, but it’s hard to ask them a direct question.
 Instead, we canvassed the entire Swoop team to come up with a shortlist.
 After narrowing them down, we put the final choice to the public vote and asked our followers on social media to decide.